alexdeplov/alexdeplov.github.io/content/posts/portfolio/navigating_success_11_years_of_innovation_with_anchor_pointer_gps_compass.md

 #### Monetization model ####
 Back to 2013, when app was released most popular monetization model was free apps, or apps with in-app purchases.
 After analysis I decided to go with the paid app, as the fastest way to get the income.
 Today, I'd choose subscription model for next reasons:
-- If you aiming to provide service on a long term, it's very hard to sell the app for 0.99, and keep it to be updated for 11 years
+- If you want to provide a long-term service, it's very hard to sell the app for 0.99-3.99 per copy and keep it updated for 11 years.
+You might be wondering what needs to be updated for such a simple app?
+Actually, a lot: every year, Apple releases new APIs, updates design guidelines, and pushes developers to support them all.
+With limited income from paid apps, you will always be looking for new customers to expand the market, new localizations and marketing requires effort, time and money.
--
+- Subscription apps have more freedom to experiment with advertising and marketing, and generally have more money to improve the product over time.
+Of course, the subscription model doesn't work for all apps.

 ### Learnings